Power Industry

 Our expertise lies in multimedia filtration and reverse osmosis to effectively remove contaminants, enabling the reuse of water within the plant.
 The typical processes involved are pretreatment, ultrafiltration, and reverse osmosis, with parameters specifically set to ensure optimal water quality.

-Ceramic Microfiltration (MF) Membrane
+Ceramic Microfiltration (MF) Membranes

 Used as a pre-treatment step, this membrane filters out larger particles and microorganisms, protecting subsequent membrane processes.

-Hollow Fiber Ultrafiltration (UF) Membrane
+Hollow Fiber Ultrafiltration (UF) Membranes

-UF technology eliminates suspended solids, colloids, and larger organic molecules, preparing water for further purification steps.
+Ultrafiltration (UF) technology eliminates suspended solids, colloids, and larger organic molecules, preparing water for further purification steps.

-NF technology allows certain salts to pass through while removing larger organic molecules and multivalent ions, ensuring water meets specific reuse criteria.
+Spiral Wound Nanoflo®️ Membranes technology allows certain salts to pass through while removing larger organic molecules and multivalent ions, ensuring water meets specific reuse criteria.

-RO technology removes dissolved salts, heavy metals, and other small pollutants, resulting in high-quality water suitable for reuse in various stages of steel production.
+Spiral Wound Reverse Osmosis (RO) technology removes dissolved salts, heavy metals, and other small pollutants, resulting in high-quality water suitable for reuse in various stages of steel production.

 Membrane Bioreactors (MBRs)